Schallenberg government

-The Schallenberg government (Bundesregierung Schallenberg) was sworn in as 34th Government of Austria on 11 October 2021.
+The Schallenberg government (Bundesregierung Schallenberg) was sworn in as the 34th Government of Austria on 11 October 2021.

 When Sebastian Kurz announced his resignation on 9 October 2021, the Austrian People's Party proposed to continue the coalition with The Greens with Alexander Schallenberg as chancellor.
 The Schallenberg government was sworn in by the president Alexander Van der Bellen on 11 October 2021.